-The Wells Fargo Platinum Visa® Card offers a long intro 0% for 18 months on balance transfers (after, 17.74%-27.24% (Variable) APR — one of the highest on this list).
+The Wells Fargo Platinum Visa card offers a long intro 0% for 18 months on qualifying balance transfers (after, 13.74%-27.24% (Variable) APR).
 The ongoing APR makes it all the more reason to pay off your debt before the intro period is over.
 Besides the intro period, this card doesn’t offer much additional benefit since there are no rewards.

 Chase Slate® is one of two cards on this list with an Intro $0 on transfers made within 60 days of account opening.
 After that: Either $5 or 5%, whichever is greater.
 This feature adds value to the average intro period of 0% Intro APR on Balance Transfers for 15 months and allows you to save on the 3% balance transfer fee most other cards charge.
 After the intro period, the APR range is typical at 16.49% - 25.24% Variable.
 Overall, this card doesn’t come with any unique perks beyond the $0 intro balance transfer fee — but this alone can save you a good amount of money.

 The information related to the Chase Slate® has been collected by CompareCards and has not been reviewed or provided by the issuer of this card prior to publication.